Search Knowledge Base by Keyword

 Step 1: Install and activate the plugin

-Once you’ve purchased the plugin, you will receive an email with detailed instructions on how to download the plugin file and your license key.
+Once you’ve purchased the plugin, you will receive an email with your license key and instructions on how to download the plugin file.
 If you cannot find the email, kindly check your Spam folder.

 You can also log in to your My Account page, from where you’ll find downloads, license keys, and invoices, among other things.

-You can follow our WordPress plugin installation guide for step-by-step instructions on how to install MelaPress Login Security
+You can follow our WordPress plugin installation guide for step-by-step instructions on how to install any of our plugins.

 Step 2: Test the email system